 The Junior League of Savannah and the United Community Chest, which would later be known as the United Way of the Coastal Empire, were instrumental in the early success of the Center.
 In 1984, a Capital Campaign was launched to renovate and expand the existing building.

-In 2007, the center opened Sound Start – an auditory/oral program for deaf and hard of hearing children ages 2 – 6 years of age.
+In 2007, the center opened Sound Start – an auditory/verbal program for deaf and hard of hearing children ages 2 – 6 years of age.
 The goal of Sound Start is to teach children who are deaf to listen, speak and understand spoken language in order to be a success in a regular education setting.